panastasiadist/Enqueueror/README.md

 }
 ```

-*Note: If a URL does not result to a script or stylesheet (for example a not-found error is encountered), the dependent asset will be loaded by WordPress but it may fail to run properly.*
+*Note: If a URL does not result to a valid script or stylesheet (for example a not-found error is encountered), the dependent asset will be loaded by WordPress but it may fail to run properly.*

 ### Specifying multiple dependencies for an asset

 Multiple dependencies may be specified for an asset using the comma (,) character to separate the dependencies.
-The dependencies may be a mix of handles, local script/stylesheet files or URL based script/stylesheet files.
+The dependencies may be a mix of handles, local script/stylesheet assets or URL based script/stylesheet files.

 Examples: